charmarr/.github/profile/README.md

 **Absolutely, yes.
 100%.
 Balls to the wall insane.**

-So if I have to be completely transparent: while I'm going to try to keep everything as simple as possible, this solution is definitely overkill for a self-hosted scenario.
-And I would still recommend **yams** if someone asks me if they want to ARR for the first time.
+So if I have to be completely transparent: while I'm going to try to keep everything as simple as possible, this is a complex solution for a self-hosted scenario.
+Well, maybe not always because I've seen some "homelabs" on Reddit and those things are massive.

+Nonetheless, charmarr would be for intermediate to advanced homelab users who already know their way around the ARR stack to an extent and have atleast basic Kubernetes knowledge.
+Or for people willing to put in the work to learn about them.
+I am not trying to sound elitist, but charmarr is trying to solve a complex problem and there's no other way to put it.
+So, I would still recommend **yams** if someone wants to ARR for the first time.
+Especially if one wants a hands-on learning experience about the actual ARR services used in the background.

-But I wanna do this for the love of the game, and I know someone other than me might be crazy enough to try.
+I wanna do this for the love of the game, and I know someone other than me might be crazy enough to try.

 **So everyone is welcome to:**
 - Give it a try